Cryogenic Processing Explained

 If you use a metal part, tool, or component, yes!
 Cryogenic processing can help you get the most out of your metal—and dramatically improve your bottom line.
 Here are a few examples:

-- Transportation Whether you’re turning circles on a racecourse or delivering packages through rain and snow, cryogenic processing can give you longer life through many of your vehicle’s high-stress components.
+- Transportation Whether you’re turning circles on a racecourse, taking corners at 2+ G’s, running the 1/4 mile at just over 3 seconds or delivering packages through rain and snow, cryogenic processing can give you longer life and more reliability through all your vehicle’s high-stress components.

 - Industrial Tools, dies, and electric motors all have parts that cryogenic treatment can extend the life of.